adamczykm/purescript-runnable-node-script-template/README.md

 # purescript-runnable-node-script-template

-A simple Purescript project template using webpack and yargs for creating one-file exectuble node scripts with CLI.
+A simple Purescript project template using webpack and purescript-optlicative for creating one-file executable node scripts with CLI.

 ### Usage